openenergymonitor/emonpi2/docs/firmware.md

 There are currently 3 pre-compiled firmware options available via both the Emoncms firmware upload tool and the command line emonupload.py firmware tool:

-- **emonPi2_DB_6CT_1phase**: emonTx4 DB single phase, 6 channel firmware, pulse on analog.
-- **emonPi2_DB_6CT_3phase**: emonTx4 DB three phase, 6 channel firmware, pulse on analog.
-- **emonPi2_CM_6CT**: emonTx4 CM single phase, 6 channel firmware, pulse on analog.
-Can be used without an emonVs voltage sensor (current only).
+**emonPi2_DB_6CT_1phase**<br>
+Use this firmware for single phase electricity monitoring with up to 6 CT sensors.
+Pulse sensing is also configured on the emonPi2 analog input port.
+Receiving radio data via the RFM69CW radio and temperature sensing is handled by the RaspberryPi itself leaving this firmware to focus solely on electricity monitoring and pulse counting.
+Voltage & CT sensor calibration and pulse sensor configuration can be applied via serial configuration.
+This firmware uses the emonLibDB library and is compiled from the `emon_DB_6CT` base firmware.

+**emonPi2_DB_6CT_3phase**:<br>
+Use this firmware for three phase electricity monitoring with up to 6 CT sensors.
+Pulse sensing is also configured on the emonPi2 analog input port.
+Receiving radio data via the RFM69CW radio and temperature sensing is handled by the RaspberryPi itself leaving this firmware to focus solely on electricity monitoring and pulse counting.
+The phase allocation for each CT is as follows:

+- CT1: phase 1
+- CT2: phase 2
+- CT3: phase 3
+- CT4: phase 1
+- CT5: phase 2
+- CT6: phase 3

+Voltage & CT sensor calibration and pulse sensor configuration can be applied via serial configuration.<br>
+This firmware uses the emonLibDB library and is compiled from the `emon_DB_6CT` base firmware with the `#define NUM_V_CHANNELS 3`.

+- **emonPi2_CM_6CT**: Use this firmware for installations without an emonVs voltage sensor that require currently only monitoring.
+This firmware uses the older emonLibCM electricity monitoring library that provides a fallback option to an assumed RMS voltage value if no AC voltage signal is detected.
+The value of this `assumedVrms` can be set via serial configuration.
+This firmware uses the emonLibCM library and is compiled from the `emon_CM_6CT_temperature` base firmware.
+Note that temperature sensing is disabled when using this base firmware with the emonPi2 as the RaspberryPi reads from the temperature sensors directly.

+---

-These are now built from a set of base firmware's common to all AVR-DB hardware variants (emonTx4, emonTx5 and emonPi2) available in the [avrdb_firmware repository](https://github.com/openenergymonitor/avrdb_firmware/).
+The above firmware's are built from a set of base firmware's common to all AVR-DB hardware variants (emonTx4, emonTx5 and emonPi2) available in the [avrdb_firmware repository](https://github.com/openenergymonitor/avrdb_firmware/).
 The base firmware's include further options available when compiling and uploading these firmwares via the Arduino IDE including:

 - **emon_DB_12CT:** emonLibDB, single and three phase, 12 channel firmware support for the expansion board.
 - **Analog input:** Reading from the analog input can be enabled for all firmware variants via a `#define` compile option.